Today we are going to help you unlock your potential as an entrepreneur.

 This is just the beginning for you, and if you are already losing sleep – this means you have a trait that is necessary for entrepreneurs – STAMINA.

 So, what is your restless mind telling you?

 When I ask this, I want you to tune into your ideas — NOT your questioning of them.

-The Hustle: What is it that you are burning to put out into the world?
+What is it that you are burning to put out into the world?

 When you do this, doubt, fear, and lack of resources, don’t cloud your ideas.

 THIS is also another necessary trait to be an entrepreneur – what I like to call a Realistic Idealist.
 When you can be creative and logical at the same time.

 I know that your fear may creep up as you do this, there is logic in your fear, it helps you double check your strategy.
 BUT, there is a thin line between fear and doubt.